 Bridget Morse-Karzen recently graduated from the Master in Public Health program at the Columbia University Mailman School of Public Health.
 She has experience with qualitative interview data collection and analysis, and serves as the project coordinator for this study.

-Leanne Hallenbeck is a PhD in Nursing student at the Columbia University School of Nursing.
+Dyamon Brown is a Master in Psychology in Education student at Teacher's College at Columbia University.
 She serves as a graduate research assistant on this study.

 Visiting Nurse Service of New York (VNSNY)